siddhantpatni0407/spring-boot-kafka-service/README.md

 Before running Kafka commands, make sure you have Kafka installed on your system.
 If not, download and install it from the [official website](https://kafka.apache.org/downloads).

-## Steps - FOr Open Source Kafka Server
+## Steps - For Open Source Kafka Server

 1. **Go to Kafka Installation Directory**: Navigate to the Kafka server installation directory on your system.
 For
    example: